ysdxz207/jmedis/README.md

 A crossplatform redis management tool written in kotlin + [tornadofx](https://github.com/edvin/tornadofx).

+- Redis client is jedis-2.9.0.

-To run jmedis need java environment = JDK1.8.
+- To run jmedis need java environment = JDK1.8.
 Of course, you can also copy the jre directory of jdk8 to the same directory as jmedis.

 ## Run on Mac